 TitlesDean of Theater

-Prior to joining the Conservatory, he served as professor of the practice and chair of the Department of Theater at Northeastern University, where he received the Excellence in Research and Creative Activity Faculty Award in 2017.
-His areas of teaching and expertise include directing European modern drama, 20th century American drama, queer theater and performance, the American musical, Eugene O’Neill, and Tennessee Williams.
+Prior to joining the Conservatory, he served as chair of the Department of Theatre at Northeastern University, where he received the Excellence in Research and Creative Activity Faculty Award (2017).
+He has taught at Boston University’s School of Theatre Arts, Brown University’s M.F.A. program, and Brandeis University, where he was the inaugural director of the Office of the Arts, overseeing the visual and performing arts for 11 years.
+His areas of teaching and expertise include directing, modern drama, queer theater, musical theater/film history, the films of Fred Astaire, and the plays of Eugene O’Neill and Tennessee Williams.

 As a professional dramaturg, he worked with playwrights such as August Wilson and Jon Robin Baitz and directors Mary Zimmerman and Kenny Leon.
 Among his many articles and publications, he is the author of “Acting Misbegotten: The Creative Journey to Eugene O’Neill” in Critical Insights: Eugene O’Neill (Salem Press, 2012).

 A noted arts advocate, Edmiston served as president of StageSource, the Greater Boston Theatre Alliance (1997–2004), contributing to the rise of Boston’s mid-sized AEA theater community.
 Prior to moving to New England, he was a freelance director and served as artistic director of the Pennsylvania Stage Company.
 He holds an M.F.A. in directing from Boston University and a B.F.A. in acting from Penn State, who honored him with their Distinguished Alumni Award (2012).